avast/llvm/docs/LangRef.rst

 The following is the syntax for constant expressions:

 ``trunc (CST to TYPE)``
-    Truncate a constant to another type.
-The bit size of CST must be larger than the bit size of TYPE.
-Both types must be integers.
+    Perform the :ref:`trunc operation <i_trunc>` on constants.
 ``zext (CST to TYPE)``
-    Zero extend a constant to another type.
-The bit size of CST must be smaller than the bit size of TYPE.
-Both types must be integers.
+    Perform the :ref:`zext operation <i_zext>` on constants.
 ``sext (CST to TYPE)``
-    Sign extend a constant to another type.
-The bit size of CST must be smaller than the bit size of TYPE.
-Both types must be integers.
+    Perform the :ref:`sext operation <i_sext>` on constants.
 ``fptrunc (CST to TYPE)``
-    Truncate a floating point constant to another floating point type.
+    Truncate a floating-point constant to another floating-point type.
     The size of CST must be larger than the size of TYPE.
-Both types must be floating point.
+Both types must be floating-point.
 ``fpext (CST to TYPE)``
-    Floating point extend a constant to another type.
+    Floating-point extend a constant to another type.
 The size of CST must be smaller or equal to the size of TYPE.
-Both types must be floating point.
+Both types must be floating-point.
 ``fptoui (CST to TYPE)``
-    Convert a floating point constant to the corresponding unsigned integer constant.
+    Convert a floating-point constant to the corresponding unsigned integer constant.
 TYPE must be a scalar or vector integer type.
-CST must be of scalar or vector floating point type.
+CST must be of scalar or vector floating-point type.
 Both CST and TYPE must be scalars, or vectors of the same number of elements.
-If the value won't fit in the integer type, the results are undefined.
+If the value won't fit in the integer type, the result is a :ref:`poison value <poisonvalues>`.
 ``fptosi (CST to TYPE)``
-    Convert a floating point constant to the corresponding signed integer constant.
+    Convert a floating-point constant to the corresponding signed integer constant.
 TYPE must be a scalar or vector integer type.
-CST must be of scalar or vector floating point type.
+CST must be of scalar or vector floating-point type.
 Both CST and TYPE must be scalars, or vectors of the same number of elements.
-If the value won't fit in the integer type, the results are undefined.
+If the value won't fit in the integer type, the result is a :ref:`poison value <poisonvalues>`.
 ``uitofp (CST to TYPE)``
-    Convert an unsigned integer constant to the corresponding floating point constant.
-TYPE must be a scalar or vector floating point type.
+    Convert an unsigned integer constant to the corresponding floating-point constant.
+TYPE must be a scalar or vector floating-point type.
 CST must be of scalar or vector integer type.
 Both CST and TYPE must be scalars, or vectors of the same number of elements.
-If the value won't fit in the floating point type, the results are undefined.
 ``sitofp (CST to TYPE)``
-    Convert a signed integer constant to the corresponding floating point constant.
-TYPE must be a scalar or vector floating point type.
+    Convert a signed integer constant to the corresponding floating-point constant.
+TYPE must be a scalar or vector floating-point type.
     CST must be of scalar or vector integer type.
 Both CST and TYPE must be scalars, or vectors of the same number of elements.
-If the value won't fit in the floating point type, the results are undefined.
 ``ptrtoint (CST to TYPE)``
-    Convert a pointer typed constant to the corresponding integer constant. ``TYPE`` must be an integer type. ``CST`` must be of pointer type.
-The ``CST`` value is zero extended, truncated, or unchanged to make it fit in ``TYPE``.
+    Perform the :ref:`ptrtoint operation <i_ptrtoint>` on constants.
 ``inttoptr (CST to TYPE)``
-    Convert an integer constant to a pointer constant.
-TYPE must be a pointer type.
-CST must be of integer type.
-The CST value is zero extended, truncated, or unchanged to make it fit in a pointer size.
+    Perform the :ref:`inttoptr operation <i_inttoptr>` on constants.
     This one is *really* dangerous!
 ``bitcast (CST to TYPE)``
     Convert a constant, CST, to another TYPE.
     The constraints of the operands are the same as those for the :ref:`bitcast instruction <i_bitcast>`.
 ``addrspacecast (CST to TYPE)``
     Convert a constant pointer or constant vector of pointer, CST, to another TYPE in a different address space.
 The constraints of the operands are the